Teaching Kids About Money Is One of the Best Gifts You Can Give Them

 - An intro to teaching investing at a young age to make young investors

-By the end of this guide, you should have a clear idea on ways to promote financial literacy for kids and financial literacy for teens in your own home.
+By the end of this guide, you should have a clear idea of different ways to promote financial literacy for kids and financial literacy for teens in your own home.

 What Is Financial Literacy for Youth?